From Insurance Sales to Investment Banking: How to Make Up for an Unknown School, a Low GPA, and No Relevant Internships

 A: Most interviewers asked similar types of questions:

-- Do you know the hours / what this job entails / what different groups do?
+- Do you know what investment banking hours are like / what this job entails / what different groups do?

 - Can you link the three financial statements and explain how changes to one line item impact everything else?